Hi! My name is Kaye (big surprise, huh?) and I’m glad you found me.

 I learned how to sew in junior high where I dutifully made a skateboard pillow and a matched plaid skirt.
 Throughout junior high and high school I sewed many articles of clothing- encouraged by an older friend who sewed.

 I made my first quilt in 1989.
 It was a simple Fence Rail quilt in very ’80’s colors: cream, dusty blue, and rose pink.
 I gave it to my mom and I have it now.
 It was a ties quilt because that was all I knew how to do.

 The next quilt came in 1993 for my first son.
 It should be noted that sons #2 and #3 did not get quilts.
 Oh well.

-May of 2020 is a huge milestone for me- I finally bought a longarm quilting machine.
-I’ve been saving for a couple of years and I am very happy with my purchase of a HandiQuilter Forte.
-As soon as I feel confident working on my own quilts, I will add Edge to Edge quilting services to my repertoire.
+April of 2020 was a huge milestone for me- I finally bought a longarm quilting machine.
+I’d been saving for a couple of years and I am very happy with my purchase of a HandiQuilter Forte.
+I jumped in with both feet, soaking up every ounce of education available on You Tube University from the amazing Studio Educators at Handi Quilter.

 I am a member of the Utah County Quilt Guild and the Salt Lake Modern Quilt Guild.